MrPrince419/MrPrince419/README.md

 # Hi, This is Prince 👋

 Welcome to my GitHub profile!
-I'm a full-stack developer from Canada 🇨🇦, passionate about creating efficient technical solutions and building user-friendly applications.
+I'm a full-stack developer, passionate about creating efficient technical solutions and building user-friendly applications.
 I love contributing to open source projects and sharing knowledge with others.

 ## About me
 - 🎓 Education: Computer Science, Algoma University